dinhxuanvu/library/README.md

 #### Organization

 The **folder_name** is a folder which represents a logical grouping for a set of templates or image-streams.
 Listings in the **community.yaml** file will be created in a sub folder of the  **community** top level folder.

+For "online" option, templates are imported into <free/paid>/templates/examples/ directory while imagestreams are imported into <free/paid>/imagestreams/

 #### location